 Hailsham is home to many of the leading authorities on costs law, not least Dr Mark Friston, the author of Friston on Costs.
 Dan Stacey, David Juckes and Imran Benson also contribute to this definitive bible of costs law.

 We provide advice to solicitors, clients large and small, public bodies and insurers as to the full gamut of costs issues including disputes with opponents and between solicitor and client, retainers, funding arrangements, DBAs, CFAs and costs budgeting.
 We appear for those clients on detailed assessments, appeals, costs budgeting hearings, applications and consequential order hearings.

 We can help negotiate and draft wording relating to alternative fee arrangements between lawyers and clients.
 Our independence from the main action provides clients with reassurance, comfort and advantage.

-City and International Solicitors
+City and International Solicitors and Multidisciplinary Practices

-We regularly act in a large number of high value multi-million pound solicitor-client disputes and costs disputes between the parties.
+We regularly act in high value multi-million pound solicitor-client disputes and costs disputes between the parties.
 We advise and act in relation to a wide range of other issues.

-- advising Magic Circle firms on the consequences of setting up satellite offices to perform ancillary work;
+- advising Magic Circle firms on the consequences of setting up satellite offices to perform ancillary work

-- drafting a complex fee sharing arrangement between a US firm and a blue chip company;
+- drafting a complex fee sharing arrangement between a US firm and a blue chip company

-- dealing with costs arising from a range of arbitrations;
+- dealing with costs arising from a range of arbitrations

-- defending and attacking multimillion pound budgets in heavy litigation;
+- defending and attacking multimillion pound budgets in heavy litigation

-- advising on the costs within group litigation;
+- advising on the costs within group litigation

-- the consequences of English rules on the assignment of causes of action in international litigation;
+- the consequences of English rules on the assignment of causes of action in international litigation

-- costs consequences where claims have been securitised.
+- costs consequences where claims have been securitised